AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Overhead guide signage at the exit to Clark Boulevard.
 This is the most-northern of the rounded truss gantries to be found along the northbound 410.
+Click here to see an earlier incarnation of this signage taken in May, 2005.

 Photo taken: June 6th, 2010.